How to Clean your Badger Hair Shaving Brush

 - Repeat every two to three months.

 ** Use of shaving oil will reduce the effectiveness of your brush as the oil will coat the hairs and prevent the absorption of water.
-If you have used a shaving oil then first use some hand soap to create a lather in the brush and remove some of the oiliness.
+If you have used a shaving oil then first use some hand soap or washing up liquid to create a lather in the brush and remove some of the oiliness.
 Then proceed to stage 1.